My Life (Clinton autobiography): Summary and themes

 that no one is perfect but most people are good; that people can't be judged by their worst or weakest moments; that harsh judgments can make hypocrites of us all; that a lot of life is just showing up and hanging on; that laughter is often the best, and sometimes the only, response to pain.

 Following his defeat for second term as governor, Clinton remarks, "the system can only absorb so much change at once; no one can beat all the entrenched interests at the same time; and if people think you've stopped listening, you're sunk."

 In a political battle, he said that one should wait for an attack from his opponent, then counterpunch as strong and as fast as possible.
 Early gaffes in Clinton's political career were a result, he believed, of taking too long to respond to attacks.

 Writing process

-Clinton spent about two and a half years on the book.
+Clinton spent about two and a half years on My Life.
 He gathered material for four months, wrote an outline, and spent two years and two months writing the book.
-The book's editor was Justin Cooper.
+Clinton advisor Justin Cooper assisted him throughout the writing of the book, transcribing his handwritten drafts onto his computer and providing him with notes, quotes and data.
 "I wrote it out long hand, left blanks for research, he'd do the research, put it in the computer, print it out, and then we'd edit it," Clinton said.
 "Every page in this book has probably been gone over somewhere between three and nine times."
 The original draft for the book was written completely in long-hand. "[There were] 22 big, thick notebooks."
+The book was edited by Robert Gottlieb.
+Clinton solicited him after being impressed by Katharine Graham's autobiography Personal History, which Gottlieb had edited.